-Semester course; 1 lecture and 3 laboratory hours.
-1.0 credit lecture with 1.0 credit laboratory.
-Consists of lectures and laboratory components which expand on the basic concepts that were presented in the fundamentals of occlusion course.
+Semester course; 1 lecture hour.
+1 credit.
+Consists of lectures which expand on the basic concepts that were presented in the fundamentals of occlusion course.
 Focuses on the examination, diagnosis and treatment planning of various occlusal problems.
 The student will learn the skills needed to analyze the dental occlusion of patients and to plan successful occlusal therapy, including restorative procedures and fixed prosthodontics treatment.